mahimai-raja/Jetson-Nano/README.md

 # Jetson-Nano

-  Perfect choice to start on AI
+  Start your career on AI with Jetson nano

   To start your carrer in Artificial Intelligence, Jetson nano is the perfect choice